Shared-Work Program FAQs

 A. The first step is to complete a Pennsylvania UC Shared-Work Plan Application.
 Applications are available from the L&I website www.uc.pa.gov, or by writing to the Office of UC Benefits, Attn: Shared-Work, 651 Boas St – Room 605, Harrisburg, PA 17121.

-Q. Will my application specify which employees will be participating in the Shared-Work program?
+Q. Should my application specify which employees will be participating in the Shared-Work program?

 A. Yes.
-The plan must include the name, Social Security Number, normal hours worked per week, and the proposed reduction of hours per week for each employee.
+The plan must include the name, Social Security Number, normal hours worked per week, and the proposed reduction of hours per week for the employee in the affected unit.

 Q. How will I know if my Shared-Work plan is approved?